kulics/koral/book-en/package-type.md

 This is very much like the concept of assembling different parts together in our reality as a whole, so it is called a package.

 ## Create
 So how do we create a new package?
-As always, all of our types can be created using the type-creation syntax.
+As always, all of our types can be created using the construct function `type()`.

 E.g:
 ```
-Peter := student{}
+Peter := student()
 ```
 This create a `Peter` identifier.
 All the properties of this student are initialized to `"", "", 0,0` as set in the definition.

 Let us recall that our base type, collection types can be created using the type-creation syntax, in fact they are all packages.

-As long as it is a type that is extended by a package, it can be created in the same way as the create syntax, which is a rule in this language.

 ## Using Property
 Now that we have a `Peter`, how do we use the attributes inside?